 Clear Maps and Plans

 Accessible maps and plans allow people to easily orient themselves and find important routes or locations.
-It is essential to design clear, schematic representations that include clear visual references, such as “you are here.”
+It is essential to design clear, schematic representations that include strong visual references, such as a highly visible “You are here” point or landmarks.

-- The information should be presented in two ways, such as using both a color code and a numeric code.
-For example, metro lines can be identified by both a color and a number.
+Information should be presented in multiple ways, such as using both color codes and numeric codes.
+For example, metro or bus lines should be identified by both a distinctive color and a number to facilitate recognition for all users.

 Sources